clabnet/DataTestLoader/README.md

 > 1. The most common mistake that happens is to forget to put in **CopyToOutput all files into DataTestFiles and DatabaseScripts folders**.

+> 2. If you don't see any log, set **CopyToOutput** property to **Nlog.config** file.

-> 2. **Message Assembly Model SampleModel was not found**.
+> 3. **Message Assembly Model SampleModel was not found**.
 This message indicates that you must specify the assembly containing the POCO classes.
 If you don't need the loading of data, please disable the loadJsonData argument.

-> 3. **Type 'xxx' or assembly 'yyy' or namespace 'www' not found on ....**
+> 4. **Type 'xxx' or assembly 'yyy' or namespace 'www' not found on ....**
 The specified type cannot be found into assembly specified, or that assemby was not found into bin directory, or related namespace was not correctly specified into .config file.
 You can automatically regenerated the model using Right-Click -> Run Custom Tool on SampleModel.tt.

 Change log
 =========

+##Version 1.1.1 - 22/8/2015

+- New.
+All errors are now logged into main log file.
+- Fix.
+Missing NLog.config in NuGet package.
+- New.
+Make public connection strings.

 ##Version 1.1.0 - 19/8/2015